New Faculty Orientation

 - Once signed in you will be redirected back to CITI.
 Note that if you are already logged in to CMU, simply clicking the link will take you to your CITI account without an additional log-in required.

 - If you utilize CITI solely for Responsible Conduct of Research (RCR) or Conflict of Interest (COI) related training to meet your college/department requirements, you do not need to make any changes.

 Responsible Conduct in Research Training

-In response to the mandate in the America COMPETES act, effective January 4, 2010, the National Science Foundation (NSF) requires that, at the time of proposal submission, the Authorized Organizational Representative certify that the institution has a plan to provide responsible and ethical conduct of research training to undergraduate students, graduate students, and postdoctoral researchers receiving a salary or stipend to conduct research from a NSF funded project, if awarded.
+In response to the mandate in the America COMPETES Act, effective January 4, 2010, the National Science Foundation (NSF) requires that, at the time of proposal submission, the Authorized Organizational Representative certify that the institution has a plan to provide responsible and ethical conduct of research training to undergraduate students, graduate students, and postdoctoral researchers receiving a salary or stipend to conduct research from an NSF-funded project, if awarded.

 Effective January 4, 2010, a Central Michigan Principal Investigator (PI) receiving NSF funding which will provide salary or stipends to any undergraduate students, graduate students, or postdoctoral researchers conducting research is required to follow the university's plan in providing Responsible Conduct of Research (RCR) training, which is linked below.
 Additionally, Central Michigan University strongly recommends all researchers take RCR training as understanding how to be a responsible member of the research community is key to being a researcher.

 This implementation plan applies to all federal sponsors requiring RCR training.
 If the federal sponsor has additional requirements not listed within this plan, ORGS will work with the PI to ensure the necessary RCR training requirements are fulfilled.